Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

   --runtime=v4.0

-This problem only affect image version 1.0 (full and fast).
-Since image version 1.1 (full and fast) the C# bindings are compiled for CLR version 2 again, which fixes the problem.
+This problem only affect image version 1.0.
+Since image version 1.1 the C# bindings are compiled for CLR version 2 again, which fixes the problem.

 **Stack with NFC/RFID Bricklet on RED Brick does not show up in Brick Viewer** (solved)